fieldtrip/website/reference/ft_spikesimulation.md

 ---
 title: ft_spikesimulation
+layout: default
 tags:
 ---
 ```
- FT_SPIKESIMULATION simulates a spiketrain with a structures timing of the
+ FT_SPIKESIMULATION simulates a spiketrain with a structured timing in the neuronal
- neuronal firing.
+ firing.

  Use as
    data = ft_spikesimulation(cfg)